The Science Behind AJN003

 • Increased insulin sensitivity

-These preclinical results suggest LuCI™ can be clinically meaningful, replicating the beneficial metabolic effects of bariatric surgery with no systemic absorption
+These pre-clinical results suggest AJN003 can replicate beneficial metabolic effects with no systemic absorption.

-Peer-reviewed studies published in Nature Materials and Metabolism
+Peer-reviewed studies published in Nature Materials² and Metabolism³

-• A 40-year history of use for treating gastrointestinal (GI) ulcers
+• Four decades of clinical use for treating gastrointestinal ulcers

 {{brizy_dc_image_alt imageSrc=